-#10 Twin Falls, Olallie State Park
+10. Twin Falls, Olallie State Park, Washington

 North Bend is infamous for its blustery winds.
 You will want to pack some insulating layers as it can get chilly.
 The footpath is also wet and muddy, so be sure to wear a pair of waterproof boots or hiking shoes.

-#11 Rattlesnake Ledge, Rattlesnake Mountain Scenic Area
+11. Rattlesnake Ledge, Rattlesnake Mountain Scenic Area, Washington State

-Off the beaten track, Rattlesnake Ledge is a 5.1 out-and-back trek near North Bend, WA, in the Rattlesnake Mountain Scenic Area.
+Off the beaten track, Rattlesnake Ledge is 5.1 miles of out-and-back trail near North Bend, WA, in the Rattlesnake Mountain Scenic Area.

-It is rated moderately difficult owing to the 2,125 feet of elevation gain through rocky terrain and old-growth forests.
+This trail is rated moderately difficult owing to the 2,125 feet of elevation gain through rocky terrain and old-growth forests.

 Get Your Wander On In Washington

-It’s time to go get your wander on and go hiking in Washington!
+Now it’s time to go get your wander on and go hiking in Washington!